 - During that accident, you were injured or made ill.

-As we continue, we’ll provide some examples of the types of negligence that could enable you to claim compensation against your employer.
-Before that, let’s take a look at how you could prove what happened and how you were injured.
+As we continue, we’ll take a look at how you could prove what happened and how you were injured.
+Before that, we’ll provide some examples of the types of negligence that could enable you to claim compensation against your employer.

 To gather evidence following any type of catering accident, you could: